Mohamed-Taha69/dermacheck-ai/README.md

 - Log in to your account
 - Click "Upload Image" or drag and drop an image
 - Click "Analyze Now" to process the image
-- View detailed results with severity level, assessment, and recommendations
+- View detailed results with disease diagnosis, assessment, key features, and personalized recommendations

 ### 3. View History
 - Navigate to "Profile" or "History" from the navbar